grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        Replace the following

-       - _`<DISCOVERY_LABEL>`_: A label to use for the component, such as `pods`.
+       - _`<DISCOVERY_LABEL>`_: The label for the component, such as `pods`.
          The label you use must be unique across all `discovery.kubernetes` components in the same configuration file.

-       This will generate one Prometheus target for every exposed port on every discovered Pod.
+       This generates one Prometheus target for every exposed port on every discovered Pod.

-    1. To limit the Namespaces that Pods are discovered in, add the following block inside of the `discovery.kubernetes` component.
+    1. To limit the Namespaces that Pods are discovered in, add the following block inside the `discovery.kubernetes` component.

        ```river
        namespaces {